 Illinois recognizes that labor market information is at the foundation of a job-driven education and training system.
-Illinois' Interagency Data Team includes the Economic Information and Analysis (EI&A) Division of the Illinois Department of Employment Security (Employment Security) that produces industry and occupation projections by Local Workforce Innovation Area (LWIA).
-These projections allow educational institutions to consider in-demand jobs when establishing educational programs and training by LWIA as well as the surrounding areas, thereby allocating resources to in-demand occupations and away from those occupations that have declining interest because of changing economic conditions.
+As outlined in Section II.a (Economic, Workforce, and Workforce Development Activities Analysis), Illinois' Interagency Data Team includes the Economic Information and Analysis (EI&A) Division of the Illinois Department of Employment Security (Employment Security) that produces industry and occupation projections by Local Workforce Innovation Area (LWIA).
+These projections allow educational institutions to consider indemand jobs when establishing educational programs and training by LWIA as well as the surrounding areas thereby allocating resources to in-demand occupations and away from those occupations that have declining interest because of changing economic conditions.
 EI&A also works with educational institutions to measure the workforce outcomes of their students.
 This allows educational institutions to measure the performance and effectiveness of their programs.